AdvancedComputationalDesign-SDU/assignment-2-fractal-generation-Boas-ACD/DOCUMENTATION.md

 **Challenge**: Using each indice in a list in a function Having lists/tuples (data trees) of points and then refering to then using them for other functions.
   - **Solution**: Using the `for _ in ____` which will go through each indice in the list and use the expression on it.
 ---

 ## References

-*(List any resources you used or found helpful during the assignment.)*

 - **Lectures**:
 ---